MaidLucy/blog/_posts/2024-05-09-The-Femboy-to-Trans-Girl-Pipeline.md

 treated me like a girl<br>
 and exclusively used my female name.

-I held an entire talk presenting female, using a female name, being refered to as she her in the moderation.
+I held an entire talk presenting female, using a female name, being refered to as she/her in the moderation.
 And it felt right!

 **And I still did not get it?!**